 You should also make sure the policy you choose covers everything you need, not just driving in Europe.
 Here is everything car insurance can cover you against.

-All European Union (EU) countries and other destinations like Andorra and Switzerland.
-The policy documents will outline which countries are included.
+All European Union (EU) countries and other destinations inside the European Economic Area such as Andorra and Norway will be covered by European car insurance.
+The policy documents will outline exactly which countries are included.

 No, only if you have added European breakdown cover to your policy, or taken out a standalone European breakdown policy.

-It can cover damage to your and another driver's car after an accident.
-It can also cover theft, vandalism, fire and more.
+Standard third-party European cover includes damage to another driver's car after an accident.
+You can extend it to cover damage to your own car, and to cover theft, vandalism, fire and more.

 This your car generally won’t be covered for damages, or any expenses for personal injuries sustained without extending it.